VasuBhakt/Flutter-Learning-Projects/README.md

 ## Overall Experience

 Very enriching, probably one of the best Flutter resources out there, and definitely a good starting point for someone new to Dart and Flutter!
-Really went in-depth with Dart, and then Flutter concepts, which clears concepts like state management for newbies.
-Gave examples through practical examples to show which were the wrong ways to do it, which was really effective in figuring out the right way!
-Kudos!
+Rivaan went in-depth with Dart, and then Flutter, which clears concepts like state management for newbies.
+Also gave examples through practical examples to show which were the wrong ways to do it, which was really effective in figuring out the right way!